hchyang/PSiTE/README.md

 affiliation file, users should designate the sample affiliation of the tumor cells to different sectors.
 An example affiliation file is shown below:

-    #sector purity prune_p cells
+    #sector purity depth prune_p cells
-    sector1 0.6    0.05    1,2,3,4..5000
+    sector1 0.6    -     0.05    1,2,3,4..5000
-    sector2 0.6    0.05    5001..10000
+    sector2 0.6    100   0.05    5001..10000

-- **sector**: The id of the sector.
+- **sector**: The id of each sector.
 - **purity**: The purity of each sector (the proportion of cells that is tumor cells in each sector) .
+- **depth**: The depth of each sector.
+It's different from the 'depth' in sector file (see section 2.4.1 and section 2.5.1).
+The 'depth' here is used to simulate read count for the simulated SNVs (see 'SNV files' under section 2.2.2).
+It dose not affect the coverage of sequencing reads in module fa2wgs/fa2wes.
+User can use '-' here to disable the read count simulation.
-- **prune_p**: The pruning proportion for the focal sector.
+- **prune_p**: The pruning proportion for each sector.
 Subtrees that have descendants fewer than the specified proportion will be trimmed away (see 2.2.3 --prune for details).
-- **cells**: The list of cells in the focal sector.
+- **cells**: The list of cells in each sector.
 It can be specified as a list of cell names separated by commas or a continuous block of cells separated by two dots (e.g. 'cell1..4,cell7' is equivalent to 'cell1,cell2,cell3,cell4,cell7').

 ##### CNV length distribution file (--cnvl_dist)

-By default, phylovar simulates the CNVs whose length are get from an exponential distribution (check --cnv_length_beta in section 2.2.3).
-By this option, users can speficify a file, which conatins an empirical distribution of the length of simulated CNVs.
-An example of this input file is shown below:
+By default, phylovar simulates CNVs whose length distribution is an exponential distribution (check --cnv_length_beta in section 2.2.3).
+With this option, users can specify a file, which contains an empirical distribution of CNV length.
+An example input file is shown below:

     #low high prob
     10000 20000 0.2
     20000 80000 0.6
     80000 100000 0.2

-- **low**: The lower boundary of the bin (inclusive)
+- **low**: The lower bound of the bin (inclusive)
-- **high**: The upper boundary of the bin (exclusive)
+- **high**: The upper bound of the bin (exclusive)
-- **prob**: The probability of a simulated CNV with the length in the range of [low,high).
+- **prob**: The probability of a simulated CNV whose length falls in the range of [low,high).

-Each record is about a bin.
-In each bin the length of CNVs follows uniform distribution.
-And the sum of the probability of all bins should be 1.
+Each record is specifying a bin.
+In each bin the length of CNVs follows an uniform distribution.
+Sum of the probability of all bins should be 1.
 This CNV length setting will override other settings of CNVs' length (i.e. cnv_length_beta and cnv_length_max settings in command line or in the configuration file).